 The Critter Club by Callie Berkley

 Fancy Nancy is now Nancy Clancy and ready for chapter books.
-She and Bree want to solve crimes and have their first case in their very own classroom.
-Love this new, grown-up Nancy.
+She and Bree want to solve crimes and have their first case in their classroom.
+I love this new, grown-up Nancy.

 Rider Woofson: The Case of the Missing Tiger’s Eye by Walker Styles, illustrated by Ben Whitehouse (series)